dgarnitz/vectorflow/README.md

 ## Using VectorFlow

+The best way to use VectorFlow is with the python client.

-To use VectorFlow in a live system, make an HTTP request to your API's URL at port 8000 - for example, `localhost:8000` from your development machine, or `vectorflow_api:8000` from within another docker container.
+To use VectorFlow for development, make an HTTP request to your API's URL - for example, `localhost:8000` from your development machine, or `vectorflow_api:8000` from within another docker container.

 ### Request & Response Payload